• November 17, 2024

 Brian King, director, CTP

-The CDC and the U.S. Food and Drug Administration FDA analyzed NYTS data to assess the use of nine tobacco products among U.S. middle school (grades 6–8) and high school (grades 9–12) students.
+The CDC and the U.S. Food and Drug Administration analyzed NYTS data to assess the use of nine tobacco products among U.S. middle school (grades 6–8) and high school (grades 9–12) students.
 Detailed information on use of e-cigarettes and nicotine pouches from the 2024 NYTS was recently published.
-The most recent release provides further data from the survey, including findings on other types of tobacco product use and detailed breakdowns of tobacco product use by school level, sex and race and ethnicity.
+The most recent release provides further data from the survey, including findings on other types of tobacco product use and detailed breakdowns of tobacco product use by school level, sex, race and ethnicity.

 Youth e-cigarette use declined to the lowest level in a decade; however, for the 11th year in a row, e-cigarettes remained the most commonly used tobacco product (5.9 percent) among youth who reported current tobacco product use.
-In 2024, nicotine pouches became the second most commonly used tobacco product among youth (1.8 percent), followed by cigarettes (1.4 percent), cigars (1.2 percent), smokeless tobacco (1.2 percent), other oral nicotine products (1.2 percent), heated tobacco products (0.8 percent), hookahs (0.7 percent) and pipe tobacco (0.5 percent).
+In 2024, nicotine pouches became the second most commonly used tobacco product among youth (1.8 percent), followed by cigarettes (1.4 percent), cigars (1.2 percent), smokeless tobacco (1.2 percent), other oral nicotine products (1.2 percent), heated-tobacco products (0.8 percent), hookah (0.7 percent) and pipe tobacco (0.5 percent).

 “We’re headed in the right direction when it comes to reducing tobacco product use among our nation’s youth,” said Brian King, director of the FDA’s Center for Tobacco Products.
 “But we can’t take our foot off the gas.
 Continued vigilance is needed to continue to reduce all forms of tobacco product use among youth.
 Addressing disparities remains an essential part of these efforts to ensure that we don’t leave anyone behind.”